rundeck/docs/docs/manual/user-management/user-mgmt.md

   - _Users:_ Click the green plus sign to add the user to the group.
 Click the red minus sign to remove them from the group.

 ![Group Add Screen](@assets/img/usermgr-add-group.png)

+## Appendix

+### Including Admin Users
+By default the Rundeck admin user is not listed in the User Manager.
+There are some options available in `rundeck-config.properties` to configure whether admin accounts are available in this module.
+[They are documented here](/administration/configuration/config-file-reference.html#rundeck-config-properties) and prefixed with `rundeck.security.dblogin.`